clewisdavis/The-Joy-of-React/course-notes-module-4.md

 - [Code Playground](https://codesandbox.io/s/d5p7w2?file=/App.js&utm_medium=sandpack)

-- Meh, very confusing, which is the context and which is the provider. 🤔
+- Meh, very confusing, which is the context and which is the provider. 🤔 Probably need more practice with this one.